 West Point is a mountainside riverine fortress built on imminently defensible terrain long before the invention of motor vehicles.
-This gives the place its spectacular views, but it also means that the post’s road network is entirely constructed of winding two lanes roads.
+This gives the place spectacular views, but it also means that the post’s road network is entirely constructed of winding two lanes roads.
 Parking is limited, and there are exactly three ways on and off post.
 Moreover, West Point exists fully in three dimensions.
 Michie Stadium sits well above the Cadet Areas and the Plain, which in turn sit above Eisenhower Hall, the Field House, Buffalo Soldier Field, and several major parking areas.

 If you remember nothing else, remember this:

-If you’ve never spent any time around military members, it may surprise you to learn that West Point has a vibrant pregame tailgate tradition.
+If you’ve never spent any real time around military veterans, it may surprise you to learn that West Point has a vibrant pregame tailgate tradition.
 But look, Army officers are planners by nature, and really, no one raises Hell quite like a bunch of soldiers blowing off steam on the weekend.

 No matter where you park, you will almost certainly face either a substantial walk to the stadium or a ride on one of the shuttle buses.
 If you’ve got time, some physical stamina, and decent walking shoes, the hike around Trophy Point, the Plain, and the Superintendent’s House is well worth it.
 If you stop by Grant Hall, you can grab a cup of coffee or some light snacks and maybe see some of the cadets in their natural habitat.
 From there, you can either walk up to the stadium or catch the Trophy Point shuttle bus.
 If this is your first time at West Point, I strongly recommend doing at least some sightseeing.

 If you don’t necessarily care about sightseeing, this is the way to do it.
-Try to get a parking spot with a decent view.
-There are plenty.

 Class reunion tailgates are usually held down at Buffalo Soldier Field.
 Lots of smaller tailgates are located up at Daly Field near the Plain or down by South Dock.
-There is also a substantial tailgating presence up in the lots above the stadium and along the access road by Lusk Reservoir, but you won’t get to one of these if you don’t know someone who parks up there.
+There is also a substantial tailgating presence up in the lots above the stadium and along the access road by Lusk Reservoir, but you probably won’t get into one of these if you don’t know someone who parks up there.

 Trophy Point.
 The scenic bluff overlooking the Hudson River, so-called because it displays cannons, i.e. war trophies, taken by the U.S. Army.
 Battle Monument is located on Trophy Point.